jerab/moodle-mod-praxe/README.txt

 =====

-This is a custom module for LMS Moodle developed by Tomas Jerabek for Charles University in Prague, Faculty of Education
+This is a custom module for LMS Moodle developed by Tomas Jerabek for Charles University in Prague, Faculty of Education.